James Shaw (New Zealand politician): Early political career

 Shaw has said that in the 2011 Greens selection process, party members "didn't have a lot of time to get to know me" and disregarded him as "an ex-PWC management consultant in a suit".
 He says he has proved his worth to the party subsequently and was rewarded with a higher list ranking in both the draft and final party lists for the 2014 election.

 Bryce Edwards said in The New Zealand Herald that Shaw represented "the more environmentally-focused, non-left side of the [Green] party – what might be called the New Greens faction – people who are more at home in the business world wearing corporate attire than amongst the far left. ...
 There will be many that see Shaw as a future co-leader of the party."

-Shaw was elected to Parliament for the first time as a Green Party list MP in the 2014 general election and re-elected at the 2017 general election and 2020 general election.
-Shaw contested Wellington Central at each of those elections, placing third every time to Labour's Grant Robertson and National's Paul Foster-Bell (2014) and Nicola Willis (2017 and 2020).